davebudhram/kanbas-node-server-app/README.md

 # Running the App
-To run the app run nodemon app.js
+To run the app run:

+`nodemon app.js`